ninabarzh/broomstick/content/posts/nova.md

 Outsourcing is not a free pass.
 BDO’s data passed through a subcontracted lab, a single weak link that compromised half a million records.
 Ensure that all partners meet stringent cybersecurity standards, with audits, penetration tests and shared security protocols.

-### Encrypt everything—by default
+### Encrypt everything, by default

 Data at rest and in transit must be encrypted.
-Holding years of data—some legally irrelevant—without proper encryption is not prudent; it is negligence.
+Holding years of data, some legally irrelevant, without proper encryption is not prudent; it is negligence.

 ### Monitor like your reputation depends on it

 If 300 GB of data exfiltrates undetected, your logging and monitoring are embarrassingly feeble.
-Deploy SIEM systems, anomaly detection, honeytokens—anything that alarms when the front door gets pick-pocketed.
+Deploy SIEM systems, anomaly detection, honeytokens, anything that alarms when the front door gets pick-pocketed.

 ### Restore from backups that criminals cannot reach